We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Years ago, you purchased particleboard furniture at IKEA.
 Maybe it’s begun to show its age, or maybe you simply no longer like the color.
 Either way, you can—contrary to popular belief—renew your furniture’s lease on life with a fresh coat of paint.

 The work demands a certain amount of preparation; paint projects always do.
-We’ve detailed those steps for how to paint IKEA furniture below.
-Follow this guide, and it’s eminently possible to get the job done successfully, transforming the look of the Lack or Expedit you’re still not (or never will be?) ready to part with.
+Ahead, you’ll find our advice about how to paint IKEA furniture to get the best results.
+Successfully following these steps can help you transform the LACK table or BILLY bookcase you’re still not (or never will be?) ready to part with.

 When you set out to paint IKEA furniture, start by pulling off all the removable pieces.
 That includes such things as shelves and doors (components that are easier to paint separately) and hardware, such as hinges and knobs.
 Label each piece as you set it aside so that once finished, you’ll know what goes where.